gojennie/Disease_Outbreak/README.md

-# Discovering Disease Outbreaks Starting Repository
+## In a Nutshell

-Starter repository for Manning PBC: Discovering and Tracking Disease Outbreaks with Data Science and Python
+ Let's discover and track disease outbreaks with Data Science and Python!
+A repository consisting of Jupyter Notebooks and 650 rows of News Headlines data.

 ## Setup